 Participants vest immediately in employee contributions to the plan.
 Ten years of service credit is required to become vested for retirement benefits and five years to become vested for disability and survivor benefits.
 Benefits are established and amended by state statute.
-Plan members are required to contribute 8.00% of their annual covered salary, and employers contributed 28.7% of annual eligible covered payroll for the year ended June 30, 2023.
+Plan members are required to contribute 8.00% of their annual covered salary.
+For the year ended June 30, 2024, employers contributed 27.6% of annual eligible covered payroll.
 Member and employer contributions for the LSERS are established by state law, and rates are established by the Public Retirement System's Actuarial Committee.
-The School's contributions to LSERS were \$78,906 for the year ended June 30, 2023.
-The School had a payable due to LSERS totaling \$12,980 as of June 30, 2023.
+For the year ended June 30, 2024, the School's contributions to LSERS were \$68,209.
+The School had no amount due to LSERS as of June 30, 2024.